Japanese name: Nicknames

 Hypocoristics with modified stems are derived by adding -chan to a stem consisting of an integral number, usually one but occasionally two, of feet, where a foot consists of two moras.
 A mora (音節) is the unit of which a light syllable contains one and a heavy syllable two.
 For example, the stems that may be derived from Tarō are /taro/, consisting of two light syllables, and /taa/, consisting of a single syllable with a long vowel, resulting in Taro-chan and Tā-chan.
-The stems that may be derived from Hanako are /hana/, with two light syllables, /han/, with one syllable closed by a consonant, and /haa/, with one syllable with a long vowel, resulting in Hanachan, Hanchan, and Hāchan.
+The stems that may be derived from Hanako are /hana/, with two light syllables, /han/, with one syllable closed by a consonant, and /haa/, with one syllable with a long vowel, resulting in Hana-chan, Han-chan, and Hā-chan.
 The segmental content is usually a left substring of that of the given name.
 However, in some cases it is obtained by other means, including the use of another reading of the kanji used to write the name.
-For example, a girl named Megumi may be called Keichan or just Kei, because the character used to write Megumi (恵), can also be read Kei.
+For example, a girl named Megumi may be called Kei-chan or just Kei, because the character used to write Megumi (恵), can also be read Kei.